Council Tax fraud

 - interviewed under caution

-If it's been proved that you've claimed reductions, discounts or exemptions you're not entitled to we will always try and get the money back that's been overpaid and we'll consider if further action is appropriate.
+If it's been proved that you've claimed reductions, discounts or exemptions you're not entitled to, you will have to pay the additional Council Tax liability and we'll consider if further action is appropriate.

 - an administrative penalty